4line-m/homework_3__arrays_hashes_quiz/arrays_hashes_quiz.md

 lines = ['Gyle Centre', 'Edinburgh Park', 'Murrayfield Stadium', 'Haymarket', 'Princes Street']
 ```

-1. Work out how many stops there are in the array: 5
+1. Work out how many stops there are in the array:
-2. Return 'Edinburgh Park' from the array
+2. Return 'Edinburgh Park' from the array:
 3. How many ways can we return 'Princes Street' from the array?
 4. Work out the index position of 'Haymarket'
 5. Add 'Airport' to the start of the array